Rafael Cabral

-Rafael Cabral Barbosa (born 20 May 1990), known as Rafael Cabral or simply Rafael, is a Brazilian professional footballer who plays as a goalkeeper for Cruzeiro.
+Rafael Cabral Barbosa (born 20 May 1990), known as Rafael Cabral or simply Rafael, is a Brazilian professional footballer who plays as a goalkeeper for Real Salt Lake.

 Club career

 Santos

 Born in Sorocaba, Rafael joined Santos youth system in 2003.
 In 2010, he was promoted to the first team, but broke his right leg in a split with the centre back Domingos and sidelined for four months.

 Rafael played in the second half of the match between Santos and the New York Red Bulls in the United States.
 It was won by Red Bull by 3–1 but Rafael did not concede a goal, the three goals from New York were scored in the first half, when the goalkeeper was Fábio Costa.

 His debut in the first team for Santos in an official game took place on 2 June 2010, the match between Santos and Cruzeiro in Mineirão, where the score was 0–0.
 He took the place of Felipe, who had played all previous 37 matches that season.

 On 20 August 2012, Rafael Cabral's right eye started bleeding when he collided with Juan Manuel Martínez in a 2012 Campeonato Brasileiro Série A fixture between Santos and Corinthians.
 He then recovered and was able to continue the game.
 Santos won the game 3–2.